Four Rooms: Room 309 – "The Misbehavers"

-A husband (Antonio Banderas) and wife (Tamlyn Tomita) leave for a New Year's Eve party, tipping Ted $500 to keep an eye on their children, Sarah and Juancho (Lana McKissack and Danny Verduzco).
+A husband and wife leave for a New Year's Eve party, tipping Ted $500 to keep an eye on their children, Sarah and Juancho.
 Ted instructs the children to stay in their room; when he leaves, they vandalize the room, exploding a bottle of champagne.
 They call Ted for toothbrushes, and he tries unsuccessfully to put them to bed.
-He leaves but is summoned back to find the room in further chaos: a painting has been turned into a dartboard with lipstick and a syringe, Juancho has a cigarette, Sarah has a bottle of liquor, the television is set to an adult channel, and the children have found a dead prostitute (Patricia Vonne) in the box spring.
+He leaves but is summoned back to find the room in further chaos: a painting has been turned into a dartboard with lipstick and a syringe, Juancho has a cigarette, Sarah has a bottle of liquor, the television is set to an adult channel, and the children have found a dead prostitute in the box spring.
 Sarah stabs Ted in the leg with the syringe when he repeatedly uses the word "whore" and Juancho accidentally sets the room on fire.
 Their father returns, carrying his passed-out wife, and asks Ted, "Did they misbehave?"
 The sprinkler system activates while everyone stands still.

-Unsettled, Ted calls his boss Betty (Kathy Griffin) to quit.
-After a conversation with Margaret (Marisa Tomei), he gets Betty on the phone and tries to quit, but receives a call from the hotel penthouse.
+Unsettled, Ted calls his boss Betty to quit.
+After a conversation with Margaret, he gets Betty on the phone and tries to quit, but receives a call from the hotel penthouse.
 Betty persuades him to stay on long enough to tend to the guests.